 For plants that are susceptible to Spider Mites, fallacis has proven to be a star.
 Apply fallacis to all of these plants at a rate of 2 per square meter, just after the true leaves have opened.
 Fallacis are capable of staying with clean plants for over 1 month, staying even longer if any prey or pollen is present.
 Mowing however, has proven to be a serious impediment to fallacis.
 We have found that fallacis needs to be re-inoculated after each mowing, at the field rate of 2 mites per square meter.
 Once established, they are very effective in preventing a Spider Mite attack.
 In long term plants, we find it very easy to re-collect fallacis years after the original introduction, both indoors and outdoors.
 Unlike persimilis, fallacis is effective against all of the commercially significant mite pests.

 P. persimilis is still a primary beneficial, but only in the case of the 2 spotted spider mite.
 During hot weather, the persimilis will avoid the exposed tops of the plants in order to prevent themselves from drying out.
 Stethorus will quickly move into the exposed tops of the plants and feed on a tremendous number of spider mites.

 We do not recommend the use of A. californicus, as it is disruptive to both fallacis and persimilis.

 Whitefly Strategy Overview

-Whitefly is an insidious pest.
+Whitefly (both Greenhouse and Bemisia) is an insidious pest.
 Low numbers can give the grower a false sense of security.
 The longevity and fecundity of the whitefly can lead to overwhelming situations very quickly.
 The only sure way to control whitefly is to start clean and prevent any significant buildup.